 - February 1, 2016

-The Great Backyard Bird Count comes to us this year on February 17-20th.
-And, as you may expect, there are likely to be some very interesting surprise visitors.
-Is your yard ready to attract the abundance and diversity of bird species that may show up?
+The Great Backyard Bird Count comes to us this year on February 16-19th.
+And, as you may expect, there are likely to be some very interesting visitors.
+Is your yard ready to attract the abundance and diversity of bird species that may show up this migration season?
 Show off your wonderful habitat by joining our Great-Backyard-Bird-Count group and put your bird count data on your map.
 Read on to learn more about the GBBC program and the Habitat Network group you can join to show off your GBBC bird counts and find others’ who also participate in this annual tradition.

 The Great Backyard Bird Count was first launched in 1998 by the Cornell Lab of Ornithology and the National Audubon Society.
 It was the first online citizen-science project to collect data on wild birds and display nearly real-time results.
 Since its inception, more than 100,000 people around the world have joined the annual four-day count in February to monitor and record the distribution and abundance of their local and migrating birds.